About this course

 Dissertation

-You'll need to complete a dissertation that will be assessed by both examiners from the university and Marwell Wildlife.
-Past dissertation projects have included:
+You’ll complete a research project assessed by examiners from the University of Southampton and Marwell Wildlife.
+Past projects have included:

 - assessing holistic grazing as an effective management strategy in African Savannas